Board Chair, Viridiana Rubio

 Athena has been a Board member or Director of various non-profit organizations for 35 years.
 She also has a background as a technical writer, in broadcast television and radio, as well as "narrow cast" community stations.

 For the past 20 years Athena has been working full-time as a curandera and Ayurvedic physician.
-The goal of this non-profit is to share these healing traditions and the plant medicines used, with low-income people.
+The goal of this non-profit is to share these healing traditions and the plant medicines used, with our communities.

 Athena has been a Board member or Director of various non-profit organizations for 35 years.
 She also has a background as a technical writer, in broadcast television and radio, as well as "narrow cast" community stations.

 For the past 20 years Athena has been working full-time as a curandera and Ayurvedic physician.
-The goal of this non-profit is to share these healing traditions and the plant medicines used, with low-income people.
+The goal of this non-profit is to share these healing traditions and the plant medicines used, with our communities.